Is decriminalizing drugs a deadly mistake?

 However, not everyone is in favor of the first-of-its-kind law.
 Last month, Portland Mayor Ted Wheeler pleaded for funding and demanded accountability.

-This comes as other treatment providers collaborate in the search for solutions knowing that drug abuse is at some point, an inevitability for many.
+This comes as other treatment providers collaborate in search of solutions, knowing that drug abuse is, at some point, an inevitability for many.

 Meanwhile, other outside-the-box experiments continue across America.